About Sound Service:

 Going back to Miami

 Returned to the USA in 1979, spun some vinyl, and became sound man for a new wave band with Randy Rush and “The Front,” where I was subsequently “thrown to the wolves” on a Tapco mixer with knobs, not faders.
 Talk about culture shock!
-Also ran sound for the bands Lyps and Eyes.
+Also ran sound for the rock bands Flesh, Lyps and Eyes.

 Rhythm & Phoenix